Queverity/personal_portfolio/README.md

 This is a personal portfolio that includes the projects I (Clayton Baird) am most proud of!
 It uses a CustomTk window to allow the user to choose which programs to view and run, making for a very intuitive user experience.

 ## How To Use
-1. Download customtkinter
+1. Pip install customtkinter
-2. Download turtle2img
+2. Pip install turtle2img
+3. Pip install subprocess
+4. Pip install sys
-3. Run from main.py in src
+5. Run from main.py in src

 ## Features
 - Gradebook Manager